mynameisfiber/gocountme/README.md

 /delete : `key` parameter designating which set to delete

+/add : `key` and `key` parameters saying which set to add the given value to.
+The value is hashed with a `murmur3` hasing function.

-/add : `key` and `hash` parameters saying which set to add the given hash to.
+/addhash : `key` and `hash` parameters saying which set to add the given hash to.
-Hashes are signed 64bit integers
+The hash must be a valid uint64 type.

 /cardinality : `key` parameter designating which set to calculate the cardinality of